0%

 What I Learned

-High Sierra = sweet spot for this hardware.
-Modern enough for most tasks, light enough to run smoothly.
+High Sierra is the sweet spot for this machine.
+Modern enough to function, light enough to run smooth.

 Recommendations

-Repairability: 8/10 - RAM upgradeable, SSD replaceable, battery removable, standard screws.
+Repairability is solid.
+RAM upgradeable, SSD replaceable, battery removable, standard screws throughout.